nihalpandey4/nihalpandey4/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working on <strong>Full-Stack Web Development</strong>
+- 🔭 I’m currently working as an <strong>Software Development Engineer at Farmart</strong>
 - 👨🏽‍💻 I worked as Front End intern at [Digi Maverick](https://digimaverick.in)
 - 💼 I’m pursuing a Bachelor's degree in Computer Science Engineering from [GGSIPU](http://www.ipu.ac.in/)
 - 🌱 I’m currently learning <strong>React JS</strong>